tonychu805/tonychu805/README.md

 **Technology:** Pandas, Numpy, Scikit-learn, Seaborn, Scipy

-**Results:** The model has an accuracy of 84.53% and 90.49% in AUC-ROC, indicating excellent predictive power.
+**Results:** The model's accuracy is 84.53% and 90.49% in AUC-ROC, indicating excellent predictive power.
 The AUC-ROC of 0.9049 suggests the model has very strong discriminative ability between classes.
 Moreover, the model performs well on both claim and non-claim, showcasing a more balanced performance.

 ## V. Small Projects
-In this section, I will list smaller scale data analytics projects and exercises.
+In this section, I will list smaller-scale data analytics projects and exercises.

 ### 1. Building a retail data pipeline
 **Repository:** [`https://github.com/tonychu805/building-a-retail-data-pipeline`](https://github.com/tonychu805/building-a-retail-data-pipeline)